soniajoseph/MarkovLyric2/README.md

 The algorithm incorporates the character into the next k-gram and repeats the process.

-This algorithm is called a Markov chain and produces long-strings of semi-believable text.
+Called a Markov chain, the algorithm produces long strings of semi-believable text.

 Try it out for yourself with [text](https://generatetext.herokuapp.com/) or [lyrics](https://generatelyrics.herokuapp.com/).